Alternative dispute resolution: England and Wales

 In the Family Division, there has been a prevailing judicial view that the court should be the last resort for families.
 High Court judgments have followed the Court of Appeal decision in Churchill v Merthyr, confirming that the courts can stay proceedings to require parties to attend NCDR (Re X and NA v LA).

-In April 2024, a new definition of NCDR was set out in the Family Procedure (Amendments No 2) Rules 2023/1324 as “methods of resolving a dispute other than through the court process, including but not limited to mediation, arbitration, evaluation by a neutral third party (such as a private Financial Dispute Resolution process) and collaborative law.”
+In April 2024, a new definition of NCDR was set out in the Family Procedure (Amendments No 2) Rules 2023 (SI 1324) as "methods of resolving a dispute other than through the court process, including but not limited to mediation, arbitration, evaluation by a neutral third party (such as a private Financial Dispute Resolution process) and collaborative law".

-In the accompanying Pre-application Protocol (Annex to PD9A), the One Couple One Lawyer process was also referenced “The court may also consider the parties having obtained legal advice via the “single lawyer” or a “one couple, one lawyer” scheme as good evidence of a constructive attempt to obtain advice and avoid unnecessary proceedings […]” One Couple One Lawyer, or Single Lawyer, is a family law process developed in England and Wales where a separating couple shares one lawyer who advises them both, impartially and together, as to how a judge would view their case, and the likely outcome were they to litigate, thus enabling them to reach a fair settlement on separation or divorce.
+In the accompanying Pre-application Protocol (Annex to PD9A), the One Couple One Lawyer process was also referenced "The court may also consider the parties having obtained legal advice via the “single lawyer" or a "one couple, one lawyer" scheme as good evidence of a constructive attempt to obtain advice and avoid unnecessary proceedings".
+One Couple One Lawyer, or Single Lawyer, is a family law process developed in England and Wales where a separating couple shares one lawyer who advises them both, impartially and together, as to how a judge would view their case, and the likely outcome were they to litigate, thus enabling them to reach a fair settlement on separation or divorce.
 This differs from early neutral evaluation as it is designed so that parties never require separate representation, are assisted throughout by one legal team and the process has no adversarial features at all, either at the financial disclosure or advice stages.

-The new Family Procedure rules also gave the courts two new powers:
+The new Family Procedure Rules also gave the courts two new powers: